Ullerik/Alg-Genning/README.md

 Then finding the movecount can be done by taking the length of the solution directly.
 If *solve_CP = True*, it will only accept solutions where the DL corners are in the correct positions and the rest of the corners can be solved with only R and U moves.

+## custom_cube_maker.py
+This is a small thing I made to easier define cubestates.
+You can run it in any terminal.
+A GUI will open where you can select colors and color the cube.
+When you press "Done", the GUI will close and a text will show in the terminal which you can copy paste as your cubestate.
+Remember to be consistent: I recommend green front, red right, blue back, orange left, white top, and yellow bottom.
+Leave stickers you want to as 0 to be gray.

 # Note!
 Keep in mind, there are still a lot of improvements that can be made to this program in terms of speed.